Coley and his wife weren’t worried about money, making ends meet, or how they’d pay for retirement.

+Coley was making a great living, the young couple and their two small children were enjoying a fully appointed life in Washington, D.C., and retirement was decades away.
 Looking ahead, their lives seemed to promise lots more of the same—more earnings and an even more comfortable lifestyle as they continued to work hard and make their way up the D.C. ladder.
 They had achieved, at early ages, the life that many Americans dream about.

 From their position in the U.S. capital, they had an insider’s view of what was going on and, from their perspective, what was going wrong.
 This was 10 years ago, and, after a lot of research and months of soul-searching, Coley and his wife, in their mid-30s, scooped up their two little ones and opted out.

 “We wanted to get out while we were still young enough to remake our lives and our children’s futures in a way that made more sense to us.”